deathman8683/NearlyRealEngine_Dev/README.md

 * **World shifting**

 While the player / camera move, the world load/save dynamicly chunk around it.
+* **World interaction**

+The player can destroy/place block in the world, still WIP.

 ### Rendering / FX / Sound / Shader
 * **Deferred Rendering**

     The engine dont' render scene with forward rendering, it use deferred rendering with 2 pass, the first for the geometry, the second for the SSAO computation.
 Finally the result is being coomputed when the Deferred Renderer is called. **Doesn't support transparency**.
-    * *Blinn-Phong lighting*

-    Blinn-Phong model is used to compute ambient/diffuse/specular component per-fragment in the engine, it can a lot of light without any lags
+    * *Physically Based Rendering* **PBR**

+    The engine use PBR to display object, it use material loaded on fly (Texture file) to compute needed value
     * *Screen-Space Ambient Occlusion* **(SSAO)**

-    SSAO is added to Blinn-Phong ambient component to compute simple shadow, low number of sample are used with a random/noise kernel rotation.
+    SSAO is added to PBR ambient component to compute simple shadow, low number of sample are used with a random/noise kernel rotation.
     * *Depth buffer Reconstruction*

     Deferred Rendering can be expensive while storing position/normal/diffuse component into the gBuffer, so the engine only use 2 texture :